Targeted therapies offer fresh hope for AML

 Answering the call for more clinical trials for people in need of better options, Dr Wei and his research team have also opened a number of clinical trials targeting IDH1 and IDH2 in collaboration with pharmaceutical industry, which are especially relevant for people with relapsed/refractory AML.

-There are a number of centres across Australia running these studies and you can obtain more information on these clinical trials for AML at 03 9076 3451 (or via the ANZ clinical trials registry).
+There are a number of centres across Australia running these studies and you can obtain more information on these clinical trials for AML by phoning 03 9076 3451 (or via the ANZ clinical trials registry).